carlos-lehmann/wavtomp3/README.md

 - files are expected in format "artist - tracktitle.wav"
 - the above information will be used as minimal configuration metadata for the id3 tags
 - bitrate is hard coded to 320k
-- files will be exported to the same directory as the wav files
+- files will be exported to the same directory as the wav file location
+- Default genre when choosing Metadata is Drum & Bass (because I like it ;-))

 ### Flow